Category Archives: MICROSOFT

 WINDOWS – METRO DESIGN LANGUAGE

-When I was on the Windows Experience Design Research Team (XDR) part of the team’s mission was to reimage every customer touchpoint digitally for the Windows OS and Web Apps to modernize those experiences.
-The entire Windows Design Org. was responsible for introducing the Windows 8 Design Principles and Metro Design Language as the foundational building blocks to modernize the Windows ecosystem.
+When I was on the Windows Experience Design Research Team (XDR), part of the team’s mission was to digitally reimagine every customer touchpoint for the Windows OS and Web Apps to modernize those experiences.
+The entire Windows Design Organization was responsible for introducing the Windows 8 Design Principles and Metro Design Language as the foundational building blocks for modernizing the Windows ecosystem.

 App Analytics – The Beginning

-I transitioned to the App Analytics team after designing and shipping the App Developer Platform.
-I created the initial style guide for all types of histogram charts including Line, Area, Bar, and Pie charts to be used across the platform.
-I had to tweak the Windows brand colors to pass accessibility standards at the maximum threshold without compromising too much color.
+After designing and shipping the app developer platform, I created the initial style guide for all histogram charts, including Line, Area, Bar, and Pie charts, to be used across the platform.

 Design Challenge